syasini/AstroPaint/README.md

 the `-e` argument will install the package in editable mode which is suitable for developement.
 If you want to modify the code use this option.

+If you are a conda user, please consider creating a new environment before
+ installation:

+ `conda create -n astropaint python=3.7`

+ `conda activate astropaint`

 # Workflow